AlistairKeiller/sample-ackermann-amr/tutorial/tutorial.md

 ## 3 Create a ROS 2 Node to Automatically Control the Car

-With a trained model that, in theory, can control the car, the next step is to deploy the model to a ROS node that actually controlls the robot.
+With a trained model that, in theory, can control the car, the next step is to deploy the model to a ROS node that actually controls the robot.

 ### 3.1 Open `model_evaluate_start.py`

 Open `ros2_f1_tenth_trainer/model_evaluate_start.py`.
 When this class is initialized it loads the model the user trained and saved.
-It then subscribes to viewport images published by Isaac Sim and uses those to predict where it think a user would click on that image.
+It then subscribes to viewport images published by Isaac Sim and uses those to predict where it thinks a user would click on that image.
 In this section we will respond to that prediction.

 ### 3.2 Compute Steering Angle